OpenPeerPower/OpenPeerPower.github.io/getting-started/index.markdown

 This guide will help you get Open Peer Power running on a Raspberry Pi, to create an efficient power management hub.

-Follow this guide if you want to get started with Open Peer Power easily or if you have little to no Linux experience.
-For advanced users (or if you don't have a [device that is supported by this guide][supported]), check out our [alternative installation methods](/docs/installation/).
 Once you finish your alternative installation, you can continue at the [next step][next-step].

-[supported]: /hassio/installation/

 ### Suggested hardware